 NAMI, the National Association of Mental Illness, is a good organization led by volunteers who provide education and support for individuals with almost any mental disorder and their families.
-Click here to visit San Antonio’s local chapter.
+Click here to visit Florida’s state chapter.

 Depression Bipolar Support Alliance is a very helpful national organization that focuses on supporting individuals and families dealing with all types of mood disorders.
 This is a great place to learn about depression and bipolar disorder.
 They provide free tools to help people track their ups and downs, involve supportive family, and how ask therapists and psychiatrists the right questions.
 I highly recommend it.